 We know and love Cuppa Coffee for their homemade Portuguese pastries, great set lunches, and of course their coffee!
-Their other branch, Nata Bakery and Café, produces fresh bread daily, and also does home-delivery service in Taipa area.
+Their other branch, Nata Bakery and Café produces fresh bread daily and also does home-delivery service in the Taipa area.
 We love bringing home their french rolls and fresh baguettes that go perfectly with our morning cuppa!

 ANAK Philippine Bread

-We love ANAK so much we wrote another article on it, which you can read here.
-We like their Spanish bread, especially pandesal (‘bread of salt’ in Spanish) which tastes amazing!
+We love ANAK so much!
+We like their Spanish bread, especially pandesal (“bread of salt” in Spanish) which tastes amazing.
 Philippine bread can be sweeter than the others featured here, but it sure has a different flair when compared to traditional Macau or European styles.
 They also sell wonderful desserts and other pastries.
 This family-owned business has a new branch a bit further up the street specializing in homemade Filipino desserts and it’s usually busy with people ordering take away.

 Managed by Steven Bengoa, a French baker bringing authentic French pastries to Macau, Élysée Bakery is absolutely hands-down one of the best bakeries in town.
-We love their freshly baked baguettes, croissants and the pain au chocolat is heavenly!
+We love their freshly baked baguettes, croissants, and the pain au chocolat is heavenly!
 Prices are a bit higher than the local bakeries, but the authenticity is worth it.
 The verdict of a friend visiting from France?
 “As authentic as it is from my hometown!”
-Experience a bit of France (without boarding a plane) and have your lunch here since their sandwiches are marvellous and huge.
+Experience a bit of France (without boarding a plane) and have your lunch here since their sandwiches are marvelous and huge!

 600 Avenida Olímpica, Edificio Va Fai, Taipa Village

 Shop K302, Place Vendome, The Parisian Macao, Estrada do Istmo, Lote 3, Cotai